nsi-mohammed/Hawk-Homework-Tabmo-API/README.md

 - todo : excute the script : sbt-run.sh

+For tests :
+- Unitary tests
   You can run tests with juint plugin test (Junit and spec Play Test).
   All tests are under the repository test

+- postamn tests :